GabrielKP/oc-pmc/README.md

 #### Parameters for the `.env`

-The `.env` allows you to change some key paths to certain dependencies:
+The `.env` allows you to change paths to some dependencies:
 ```sh
 DATA_DIR=/path/to/data_dir
 # ...